 This text provides guidelines for handling accusations against elders.
 It is similar to Matthew 18:15-20.
 This passage is designed to provide protection for an elder against false and malicious accusations from members of the congregation.
 This passage requires two people to attest to an elder’s sin.
 A single critic should not result in an elder having to answer charges or be investigated.
 Homer Kent says,

 No charge against an elder (officer, not just old man), which would involve a public rebuke or other disciplinary measures, must be even entertained unless there are several witnesses on which to base this accusation.
-This follows the Mosaic command (Deut.
-17:6), which was reiterated by Christ (Matt.
-18:16).
+This follows the Mosaic command (Deuteronomy 17:6), which was reiterated by Christ (Matthew 18:16).
 These witnesses are not thought of as appearing at the trial, but rather at the time when the disciplinary process is first contemplated.
 Unless the evidence is sufficient and practically certain, no action should be initiated against an elder.

 This safeguard for the elder is a wise one.
 This is a rebuke against those who gossip about an elder, which term includes the pastor.
 No person is more subject to Satan’s attack in the form of gossip and slander than God’s servant.